eric-pinero/bootbeginner/README.md

 ```

-This ensures a re-render of the field as every change to the the field and local state occurs.
-Every field's value is equal to the corresponding key-value pair in local state.
+This ensures a re-render of the field as every change to the the field and component state occurs.
+Every field's value is equal to the corresponding key-value pair in component state.
 Navigating to the next section of the form triggers an update action to be fired to the back end, saving the updated information to the project.
 This is what allows a user to complete the form in any order.
 A user can partially complete each section and still navigate to subsequent or previous sections.

 ![](./app/assets/images/form-nav.gif)